ashki23/Python-notes/python-vs-spark.md

 want to run 100s of independent analysis on that data, Python can be a better solution than Spark.

-## A real use case: do an hour job in a couple of minutes\!
+## A real use case: do an hour job in a couple of minutes!

 In one of my projects, we are looking to forecast next month’s shipment for several commodity groups.
 We have a data that shows actual shipments